robinch93/selenium-testng-maven-jenkins-GUI-Test/README.md

 **RUN**

+There are different ways of running the test cases:
-1. From Application Main Class
+1. From Test Class
 2. From TestNG xml files
 3. From Maven pom.xml file
 4. From Jenkins, which will be available on http://localhost:8080